heavyk/new-setup/music-player.md

   - https://github.com/google/zx
   - [oh, that's awesome](https://raw.githubusercontent.com/google/zx/main/docs/markdown.md)
 - get aimp settings out of disk
+- add the filteria - living with the lag original .ogg file into the repository
 - import a lot of zx functionality into `new-setup`, and compile files into their corresponding filename.```ext output
 - .gitignore to ignore everything *but* *.md files
 - build a terminal in vue with the commands that I run often.